 Use PIM and DAM to grow your online CPG sales

-With more market share moving online, if you want to capture your share of those sales you need an effective way to manage your product information at scale and deliver it alongside high-quality content.
-When your company integrates DAM and PIM platforms like HARMAN did, you set the technical foundation to streamline your e-commerce experience and grow your online CPG sales.
+To capture your share of the market, you need an effective way to manage your product information at scale and deliver it alongside high-quality content.
+By adopting an integrated DAM and PIM strategy like McCormick’s, you can establish a technical foundation to streamline your e-commerce experience and grow your online consumer packaged goods (CPG) sales.

 Want to learn more about the benefits of integrating a DAM and PIM system?
-Read the full HARMAN case study or today!
+Read the full McCormick case study or today!

-Note: This article was originally published in January 2019 and has been updated to include new content.
+Note: This article was originally published in January 2019 and has been updated to remain current.